 - What have you been seeing at trade shows?

 For some people, the most challenging part of creating content can be the physical writing of it.
-“They know what they want to write about, they can talk to you about it all day long and when they sit down in front of their computer, they go completely blank.”
+Engineers may know what they want to write about, they can talk to you about it all day long and when they sit down in front of their computer, they go completely blank.

-One of the ways we have been able to help our clients and their employees overcome this challenge is through transcribing.
-We set aside time to interview people who are contributing to a piece of content and record the conversation.
+One of the ways we have been able to help our clients and their employees overcome this challenge is through recorded meetings.
+We set aside time to interview the contributors and record the conversation.
 We then use a transcription service to put those words to paper.
-Once the ideas and words are on paper it is much easier to add, take out, and move around information to make it a complete piece of content.
+Once the ideas and words are on paper, it is much easier to edit the information to make a complete piece of content.

 Recurring content could also be something as simple as publishing answers to customer questions on a consistent basis.
 CSIA’s Tony Veroeven shares his thoughts on this idea saying, “You get a question either through your website or maybe you hear it all the time when you’re sitting in front of a prospective customer.
 Tackle that.
 Listen for that sort of thing.
 And then put that answer out there on LinkedIn, your website or on a weekly blog.
 Or, do it on video.
 Grab your phone, answer the question in person and put it on your YouTube channel.”